JasperHof/JasperHof.github.io/pages/index.md

 # Welcome to LDAK-KVIK

 **LDAK-KVIK** is a powerful and computationally efficient method for mixed-model association analysis in genome-wide association studies (GWAS).
-It is part of the [LDAK](http://www.dougspeed.com) software, which is written in C. A [preprint](https://www.medrxiv.org/content/10.1101/2024.07.25.24311005v2) of LDAK-KVIK is now online.
+It is part of the [LDAK](http://www.dougspeed.com) software, which is written in C. LDAK-KVIK has been published in [Nature Genetics](https://www.nature.com/articles/s41588-025-02286-z).

 ### 🚀 Why use LDAK-KVIK?
  - **Scalability**: Analyzes hundreds of thousands of individuals within hours